 During pregnancy there are substances called Prostaglandins that circulate through the body and allow everything to dilate, stretch, and get loose to accommodate the growing baby.
 This includes the uterus, blood vessels, and yes – the abdominal wall (including the line alba).
 During the first year post pregnancy, many of these structures snap back to tone in most people and the woman gets her old shape back, but not for everybody.
 Some women end up with loose tummy skin, sagging breasts, larger nipples than they had before pregnancy, or a widened space between their rectus abdominus muscles – and this is what we call the “Diastasis Recti”.

-Below I have inserted a short (and graphic) video from the operating room.
+Below I have inserted a short (and graphic) video from the operating room, in which I address diastastis recti on a tummy tuck patient.
 It depicts the loose connective tissue between the rectus abdominus muscles.
 Viewer discretion is advised.

 So, for women with diastasis recti the abdominal muscles remain separated widely by several inches creating the appearance that they have a pot belly.
 In some instances it looks more like a large hernia.
 And in some rare cases I have seen the small intestine wiggling around under the skin (a process called “peristalsis”) as if there were a snake below wandering through the tummy.
 With the right kind of muscle flexion the belly may even stick out as if there were a hernia present.